simonsedge/Computational_Thinking/README.md

 else
     go back to "are there any other items in the list?" line

-## Common Algorithms pt.2 (Linear Search - does a collection contain a value?)
+## Common Algorithms pt.2 (unordered Linear Search - does a collection contain a value?)
 exs:

 1) determine whether a list of values contains a target value: